tejasgoradia/tejasgoradia.github.io/_posts/2018-07-11-questions-to-ask-when-gathering-requirements.md

+## Ask the questions below to ascertain the 5W's of the project

-Why is the system needed or desired?
+* Why is the system needed or desired?
 What problem does the system solve?
 How does the system solve the problems?

-Who are the users? what do they care about and not care about?
+* Who are the users? what do they care about and not care about?

-What does the system need to do? what is required versus nice-to-have?
+* What does the system need to do? what is required versus nice-to-have?

-When do the users need and/or want the solution?
+* When do the users need and/or want the solution?